WHO WE ARE

 CO-OP assists individuals with developmental and other disabilities to become valued members of their communities.
 Our services are person-centered, embracing the vision, interests, and support needs of each person.

+Our culture is one of INCLUSION!
+We understand that new employees are looking for a place to belong, and belonging starts with open communication, inclusive leadership, and creating a space for employees to be their authentic selves.
 CO-OP is committed to the principle of equal opportunity without regard to disability, race, color, creed, religion, ethnic background, national origin, sexual orientation, age, gender identity, gender expression, veteran status, or disability in admission to, access to, treatment in, or employment in its programs and activities.

 - 12 paid holidays